IKOR-GmbH/sip-framework/docs/framework_version_upgrade.md

 </parent>
 ```

-In the same file modification to `spring-boot-maven-plugin` is necessary.
+In the same file, `spring-boot-maven-plugin` must be modified.
 Add goal `build-info` and it's additional
 configuration.
 Simply copy the lines marked with comment `update` and add them to your code in a proper place:

 ```xml